PythonTech-International/book-recommendation-system/README.md

 ### Value of embedding size, positive ratio, negative ratio
 The value of embedding size was set to 70, n_positive=2048 and n_negative=5.
 These changes resulted in improvement in model in case of loss function and recommendations.

+## Early May 2021
+This month we focused on changing the architecture of model and preparing better visualizations.

+### Including other parameters such as author or genre
+Changed the implementation of generate_batch function and the way paires were created.
+After the change these paramters were taking into account also authour and genres.
+After this change generated graphs looked significantly changes.
+The model was learning embedings of some books but others stayed in one big cluster.

+### Data exploration
+The data provided by wikipedia is highly imperfect for evaluating a proper model.
+There is missing data, improper symbols, inconsistent formatting etc.

+### Better visualizations
+For better visualizations TensorBoard was used.
+It provided 3D graphs which allowed us to make better judgements of model embeddings.

+## Late May 2021
+...